Summerfield, Maryland

-Summerfield is a census-designated place near Landover in Prince George's County, Maryland.
+Summerfield is a census-designated place in Prince George's County, Maryland.
 As of the 2020 census, the population was 14,758.
-It is a suburb of Washington, D.C.

-FedExField is located in Summerfield CDP, as is the Prince George's County Sports and Learning Complex.
+A suburb of Washington, D.C., the area is home to Northwest Stadium and the Prince George's County Sports and Learning Complex.
+It first became a census-designated place after the 2010 census.

-Prior to the 2010 Census, the area was not covered by another census-designated place.

 Geography

 According to the U.S. Census Bureau, Summerfield has a total area of 9.4 sqkm, of which 0.03 sqkm, or 0.03%, is water.
 The CDP is bordered to the east by the Capital Beltway (I-495/95) and to the south by Maryland Route 214 (Central Avenue).
 The CDP of Landover borders Summerfield to the north, the city of Glenarden is to the northeast, Lake Arbor is to the east, Largo is to the southeast, Walker Mill is to the southwest, and Peppermill Village and Seat Pleasant border Summerfield to the west.